bvwaeyen/Hotspice/README.md

 conda env create -n hotspice310 -f environment.yml
 ```

-where `hotspice310` is the name of the new environment (because it uses Python 3.10).
+where `hotspice310` is the name of the new environment (because it was developed using Python 3.10).

-### CuPy
+### CuPy (GPU calculation, optional)

-*Note that CuPy will not function properly on systems without CUDA support.
-On such systems, Hotspice can still be used by only using the CPU as shown in [choosing between GPU or CPU](#choosing-between-gpu-or-cpu).*
+*By default, Hotspice runs on the CPU.
+To use the GPU, see [choosing between GPU or CPU](#choosing-between-gpu-or-cpu).*

-Hotspice relies on the `CuPy` library to provide GPU-accelerated array computing with CUDA for NVIDIA GPUs.
+On systems with CUDA support, Hotspice can run on the GPU.
+For this, it relies on the `CuPy` library to provide GPU-accelerated array computing for NVIDIA GPUs.
 When creating a conda environment as shown above, CuPy will be installed automatically.

-To [install CuPy](https://docs.cupy.dev/en/stable/install.html) separately, the easiest method is likely to use the following `conda` command, as this automatically installs the appropriate version of the CUDA toolkit:
+If this fails, see the [CuPy installation guide](https://docs.cupy.dev/en/stable/install.html): the easiest method is likely to use the following `conda` command, as this automatically installs the appropriate version of the CUDA toolkit:

 ```shell
 conda install -c conda-forge cupy